KDSigel/KDSigel/README.md

 - 🔭 I’m currently working on creating a full stack web app for dog owners.

-- 🌱 I’m currently learning the ins and outs of OAuth and working through the documentation for Amazon Rekognition.
+- 🌱 I’m brushing up on my OAuth and Material UI skills and teaching myself Redux, GraphQL, Next.js, and Flask.

 - 👯 I’m looking to collaborate on projects that help people with day to day life, and projects that need a designer's eye.
+I'm interested in using Amazon Rekognition in an app.

 - 😄 Pronouns: he/they